 And she’s not really that upset about it, she finally gets some freedom.
 Sort of.
 Shortly after the marriage, her new husband, Lucian, is called away to Scotland to check on a mine and Hattie is in for quite a shock when she sees what life is like in rural Scotland.
 Annabelle, Lucie, and Catriona aren’t really in this one so it’s nice to be able to see Hattie really grow into her own person while away from her friends at Oxford.
 She makes some new friends while up north and I really loved how quickly she adapted to the circumstances.
 Lucian is kind, if not always completely honest about his motives and his background, but he’s good to Hattie and at the end of the day, that’s what matters.
 Or is it.

 SPOILER ALERTS HERE: I, along with many others on the internet, are upset with the last few chapters of the book.
 There is, of course, a misunderstanding to pull our pair apart that feels forced and contrived, and then just when you think that things are better and they’re reunited, Hattie up and leaves.
 Yup.
 You read that right.
 And not to go back to Oxford, but to go to France.
 For like a year.
 With three chapters left.
 Uh, what?
 It’s romance, so of course there is a happy ending and Hattie and Lucian are reunited, but still.
 I don’t love it.
 The rest of the book, yes.
 It’s fun and great.
 I hope when Catriona’s book finally arrives next September we’ll have a book that I won’t have a huge gripe about!

-Rating: 7 out of 10, vast majority of the book 9, last three chapters 4
+Rating: 7 out of 10, vast majority of the book 9 out of 10, last three chapters 4 out of 10